It depends on how many days have you spent in the U.S. in the past 3 years

-If your TOTAL DAYS is 183 days or more you should file the IRS Form 8840 by June 15, 2019.
+If your TOTAL DAYS is 183 days or more you should file the IRS Form 8840.
+The filing deadline for IRS Form 8840 - also known as the Closer Connection Exemption - is June 15 for the previous calendar year.
 Filing such a form will not flag you for any special attention by the IRS.
 If your total is 183 days or more and you do not file a Form 8840, two things could happen:

 You could get caught up in a taxation claim by the U.S. government for taxes owed for the years in which you met the Substantial Presence Test, but did not file the IRS Form 8840 (“Closer Connection Exception Statement for Aliens”).

 You could get questioned at the border by a knowledgeable inspector.